 There are several tests that are used to diagnose herpes, some are more accurate than others.
 The most common methods of testing for herpes include diagnosis by:

 Some clinics will use diagnostic tools other than the recommended tests.
 Among these, two are generally not recommended; the Tzanck test and the Pap smear, neither of which is a specific test for herpes.

-In order to confirm a diagnosis of a Genital HSV infection it is necessary to prove the presence of the herpes simplex virus.
+In order to confirm a diagnosis of a Herpes infection it is necessary to prove the presence of the herpes simplex virus.

 Getting herpes diagnosis and testing – What you should know:

 - Viral Culture